Code-Institute-Submissions/mcdonalds-d3/README.md

 # Description #
 This is my second project created in Code Institute Boot-camp.
 This is reponsive nutrition chart for bisggest fast food chain in the world.
 Simply pick the product and find all nutritional information.
 Data for this project i used from the https://www.kaggle.com/datasets .
 The full database was downloaded as csv and MongoDB was used to host them as json formatted files.
+Click here to check my [McDonalds dashboard](https://ignas-dashboard.herokuapp.com/)
 ---------------
 ### Framework ###